Great Places to Eat on the Iron Range

 Kunnari’s Kitchen & Coffee House

 This fresh now place on 8th Street in Virginia opened earlier this spring with outstanding success.
 Whether you are looking for coffee, fresh bakery, or authentic Finnish cuisine, you will love the bright, country kitchen atmosphere of this great family-owned operation.

 Speaking of family-owned – a new Ice Cream/Malt shop recently opened its doors in Hibbing.
 The owners’ intent was to develop a comfortable, family-friendly location.
 We think they succeeded.
 Coffee, malts, sandwiches, and live music throughout the week make this a great stopping point for your daily commute.

-Of course, how can we forget to mention the 1 and only destination for authentic Caribbean fare on the Iron Range- the Whistling Bird in Gilbert.
-Or the unmatched atmosphere of Hibbing’s The Brickyard.
+Of course, how can we forget to mention the one and only destination for authentic Caribbean fare on the Iron Range- the Whistling Bird in Gilbert.
+Or the unmatched atmosphere of Boomtown Brewery.
 The list goes on and on.

 The real question is: what is your favorite place to eat at on Minnesota’s Iron Range?